n0shake/clocker/README.md

 ---
 ![Clocker](https://raw.githubusercontent.com/Abhishaker17/Clocker/v1.2.1/GitHub.png "Clocker")

 **Clocker** is an OSX menubar utility designed to help you keep track of your friends in different time zones.
 It's written using Objective-C and is completely ad-free.
+Thanks to Shpakovski's [Popup project](https://github.com/shpakovski/Popup) for all the help.

 [![Download on the App Store](https://github.com/Abhishaker17/Clocker/blob/v1.2.1/Clocker/Images/MacAppStore.png)](https://itunes.apple.com/us/app/clocker-menubar-world-clock/id1056643111?mt=12)